Jsos17/CalculatorApp/README.md

 Here is the **README-file** for the project work **CalculatorApp**.
 This project is part of the course *Ohjelmistotekniikan menetelmät (Software engineering methods (unofficial translation))*

 The CalculatorApp is, as the name suggests, a calculator.
 See [user manual](https://github.com/Jsos17/CalculatorApp/blob/master/dokumentointi/kayttoohje.md) for what operations are supported.
+The CalculatorApp uses double precision.
+Therefore, it is intended mainly to be a demonstration of certain programming skills, and is not suited for calculations requiring absolute precision.

 The user can input any expression by using the provided buttons, and if the expression can be parsed (i.e. brackets, operators, dots etc are placed correctly) provides the result as double value.
 If the input cannot be parsed, then the user is notified and is asked to correct the expression.